PCCN Quiz -13

 43 / 125

 AQ.
-A patient with inferior MI develops hypotension, jugular venous distension, and clear lungs.
+A patient with inferior MI develops sudden hypotension, jugular venous distension, and clear lungs.
 What is the nurse’s immediate action?

 44 / 125